TheodoreHua/ClaimDoneRemover/README.md

 add a separate feature in the future to only delete if your transcription was found.
 For now, you can use another program ([ACN](https://www.github.com/TheodoreHua/AlreadyClaimedNotifier)) to notify you if your transcription wasn't found.)

+#### One of my blacklisted values is a sequence of numbers, and it's not working.
+What do I do?

+Congrats!
+You've just had something that has a 1 in a million chance of happening happen!
+Restart the application, and the issue should go away.
+Although, if this issue happened just after you changed your config values, double check that the config values are correct.
+If not, correct them.

 #### Where are the config and data files located?